MacrousHyucen/minecraft_mod/README.md

   This project is my fun-made rewrite of Thaumcraft 4 (based on latest 1.7.10 mod version).<br><br>

 ###  **Youtube Showcases**<br>
-  You can find them on my channel.<br>
+  You can find them on my channel:<br>
   https://www.youtube.com/channel/UCxPTj6mxnN6Ij2uXxbE_e6g<br><br>

 ###  **Version and mod loader used?**<br>